-WMAS was appointed as the PTS provider for Wolverhampton and Dudley area from April 2015.
+WMAS was appointed as the PTS provider for Coventry & Warwickshire areas from April 2015.
 The service has been commissioned by the three local CCGs – Coventry & Rugby, South Warwickshire and Warwickshire North.

 What is included in the contract?

-Patients who are registered with a GP in either of the three CCG areas, for journeys to healthcare appointments locally, throughout the West Midlands and further afield (e.g. specialist treatment)
+Patients who are registered with a GP in either of the three CCG areas, for journeys to healthcare appointments locally, throughout the West Midlands and further afield (e.g. specialist treatment).
+All journeys of up to 50 miles are included in the contract, and those of a longer distance should also be arranged with WMAS, ideally with 48 hours notice.

 Main sites include: